PENN GRAD TALKS

 Penn Grad Talks (formerly known as Grad Ben Talks) features TED Talk-style presentations by Penn Arts & Sciences graduate students representing the Humanities, Social Sciences, Natural Sciences, and Professional Master’s programs.

-Learn more about the finalists here and vote for the audience choice award here
+Learn more about the finalists here

 Can’t make it?
 Watch the Livestream below